Community

-Student Society
+Wharton Neuroscience Student Society (WiNSS)

 The WiNSS community is open and diverse, connected and defined simply by a shared interest and enthusiasm for understanding the roots of human behavior, and translating this knowledge into new applications to improve business and society.
-The only prerequisite to become a part of WiNSS is an interest in connecting brain science and business.
+The only prerequisite to becoming a part of WiNSS is an interest in connecting brain science and business.

 As a Wharton-recognized student organization, WiNSS adheres to the University of Pennsylvania Policy on Equal Opportunity.